A common question we get asked when it comes to gutters and gutter guards is “Are gutter guards worth it?”

 Foam gutter guards:

-Like brush gutter guards, they install the same way and are also easy to do so.
-However, just like brush gutter guards, foam gutter guards collect debris on the top of the foam.
-Seed may get caught inside the foam and grow vegetation, as well as mold and mildew.
+Like brush gutter guards, they install the same way and are easy to do.
+However, just like brush gutter guards, foam gutter guards collect debris on top of the foam.
+Seeds may get caught inside the foam and grow vegetation, mold, and mildew.
 Foam guards are usually not a great long-term solution as they usually deteriorate after two years of use and become brittle.
 Cannot withstand harsh weather conditions.
-Lastly, you must uninstall them and reinstall them if you want to give a proper cleaning.

 Reverse-curve gutter guards or slit guards: